Stephen Spinella

-Stephen Spinella (born October 11, 1956) is an American stage, television, and film actor.
+Stephen Spinella (born October 11, 1956) is an American actor.
+He originated the role of Prior Walter in the original Broadway production of Angels in America, winning the 1993 Tony Award for Best Featured Actor in a Play and the 1994 Tony Award for Best Leading Actor in a Play.

-Early life and career
+Life and career

 Spinella was born in Naples, Italy, to a father who was an American naval airplane mechanic.
 He grew up in Glendale, Arizona, and graduated from the University of Arizona with a degree in drama.
 He also attended NYU's Tisch School of the Arts' Graduate Acting Program, graduating in 1982.

-Spinella won consecutive Tony Awards for Best Featured Actor in a Play and Best Actor in a Play for his performance as Prior Walter in Angels in America: Millennium Approaches and Angels in America: Perestroika in 1993 and 1994, respectively.
+Spinella won consecutive Tony Awards for Best Featured Actor in a Play and Best Leading Actor in a Play for his performance as Prior Walter in Angels in America: Millennium Approaches and Angels in America: Perestroika in 1993 and 1994, respectively.
 He was also nominated for Best Featured Actor in a Musical in 2000 for James Joyce's The Dead.